kangminsukdotcom/blog/content/blog/poor-dad.md

 tags: [essay]
 ---

-I dedicate this post to all poor dads out there.

 Money seems vital to nurturing a child.
 Ask fathers whether they'd rather be a rich dad or a poor dad, and almost all will say, "Of course, the rich one."

 This poor dad thinks differently.
 He even relishes being called a poor dad.
 That’s strange.
 He makes half of minimum wage.
 He's terrible at building a fortune.
 He's not just a poor dad.
 He's a really poor dad.